perpetualintelligence/docs/docfx_project/articles/terminal/intro.md

 Utilize ASP.NET Core, Blazor, and Blazor WebAssembly (WASM) with `OneImlx.Terminal` to craft custom, responsive terminal user interfaces.
 The framework, acting as a comprehensive terminal parsing and execution engine, allows developers to create dynamic UX for server-side and client-side terminal applications.
 It handles complex command executions efficiently and adapts to various .NET frameworks, supporting flexible command execution syntax for sophisticated, secure terminal applications.

 #### Backend Services Integration
-Incorporate `OneImlx.Terminal` in your backend API projects for uniform command syntax across all APIs, relaying commands to the backend terminal server for execution.
+Incorporate `OneImlx.Terminal` as your backend server for uniform command syntax across all APIs, relaying commands to the backend terminal server for execution.
 Ideal for developing server-side terminal applications, it facilitates command processing and communication with backend microservices.
 Operating in secure server-side environments, `OneImlx.Terminal` supports modern terminal applications with secure access.
 Developers can enhance security with a Zero Trust model for each command execution, thereby streamlining command processing and bolstering application security.

 #### On-Premise Server Applications
 `OneImlx.Terminal` excels in on-premise server applications, aligning with internal policies and infrastructure.
 It offers tools and flexibility for managing and deploying terminal applications in secure, controlled environments.